BoolSPL/BoolSPL-CUDA-Library/README.md

 ### BSbox-tools: console application program

 BSbox-tools is developed console application program for representation, defining and computing the most important cryptographic properties of Boolean and Vector Boolean functions (S-boxes).
 With other words BSbox-tools represents a console interface program on the BoolSPL library.
 The version BSbox-tools_v0.2 is based on BoolSPL_v0.2 library version.
-Availaible on: link
+Availaible on: <a href="http://www.moi.math.bas.bg/moiuser/~data/Results/Crypto/BSbox-tools.html">Link</a>

 ### Reference and Publications related to the BoolSPL library

 [1] D. Bikov and I. Bouyukliev, BoolSPLG: A library with parallel algorithms for Boolean functions and S-boxes for GPU, preprint.

 [2] D. Bikov, I. Bouyukliev, Parallel Fast Walsh Transform Algorithm and its implementation with CUDA on GPUs.
 Cybernetics and Information Technologies.
 Cybernetics and Information Technologies 18, 21–43 (2018).

 [3] D. Bikov and I. Bouyukliev, Parallel Fast Mobius (Reed-Muller) Transform and its Implementation with CUDA on GPUs, Proceedings of PASCO 2017, Kaiserslautern, Germany, Germany — July 23 - 24, 2017, ISBN: 978-1-4503-5288-8 (improvement presented in this publication are implemented in current v0.2 BoolSPL library)

 [4] D. Bikov and I. Bouyukliev, BoolSPLG: A library with parallel algorithms for Boolean functions and S-boxes for GPU, Poster session, PUMPS+AI 2018, Barcelona, Spain.

 [5] CUDA homepage, Availaible on: https://developer.nvidia.com/cuda-zone

 ### Additional - Reference and Publications related to the BoolSPL library

 [1] I. Bouyukliev, D, Bikov, Applications of the binary representation of integers in algorithms for boolean functions, Proceedings of the Forty Fourth Spring Conference of the Union of Bulgarian Mathematicians SOK “Kamchia”, (2015), pp.161-166, ISSN: 1313-3330

 [2] D. Bikov, I. Bouyukliev, Walsh Transform Algorithm and its Parallel Implementation with CUDA on GPUs, Proceedings of 25 YEARS FACULTY OF MATHEMATICS AND INFORMATICS, Veliko Tarnovo, Bulgaria, (2015), pp. 29-34, ISBN: 978-619-00-0419-6

 [3] D. Bikov, I. Bouyukliev, A. Stojanova, Beneﬁt of Using Shared Memory in Implementation of Parallel FWT Algorithm with CUDA C on GPUs, Proceedings of 7th International Conference Information Technologies and Education Development, Zrenjanin, Serbia, (2016) pp.250-256, ISBN 978-86-7672-285-3

 [4] I. Bouyukliev, D. Bikov, S. Bouyuklieva, S-Boxes from Binary Quasi-Cyclic Codes, Electronic Notes in Discrete Mathematics Volume 57, (2017), pp. 67–72

 [5] D. Bikov, I. Bouyukliev, S. Bouyuklieva, Bijective S-boxes of Different Sizes Obtained from Quasi-Cyclic Codes, submitted.